sustainableui/sustainableui.github.io/src/pages/switch.md

 ---
-title: Introduction to headless
+title: Switch
-description: Headless solution enables for separation of concerns.
+description: About SUI Switch primitive.
 ---

 Also, we do not want to violate user freedom when they use our app.
 To apply user control principle, we have introduced Switch.
 Switch allows the user to choose a display mode at any time.